 - Six training modes: Includes dual ultrasonic frequencies, audible beep, and LED flashlight for adaptable training

-- Fast charging and long battery life: Type-C charging with up to 30 days use per charge, 180 days standby
+- Fast charging and long battery life: Type-C charging with up to 30 days of use per charge

-Compared to standard single-mode devices, the YUYQA prioritizes portability and multi-functionality, fitting easily into pockets or bags.
-The tradeoff is that its smaller size may require more direct aiming for best results.
+Compared to standard single-mode devices, this model prioritizes portability and versatility.
+The tradeoff is that it may require more user involvement to select the optimal mode for each situation.

 - Ultra-compact and lightweight